How Alphalete Used Content & Community to Grow a Multi-Million Dollar Apparel Brand

 And so Alphalete leans on this perfectly by employing FOMO (fear of missing out) in their marketing:

 The consumer view of products is transformed by making low stock seem exclusive, therefore more enticing.
-And this “exclusivity” also negates the need to utilise sales or discount codes the way other ecommerce brands commonly do to lure in customers.
+And this “exclusivity” also negates the need to utilize sales or discount codes the way other ecommerce brands commonly do to lure in customers.

 All meaning Alphalete stopped the traditional “click this ad to buy a product” type of advertising.
 And transitioned into simply using appealing content to expand the brand’s reach as much as possible.